Postponed until late October

 Lighthouse Yoga Center is DC’s premier location for Kundalini Yoga (as Taught by Yogi Bhajan).
 Called the “Yoga of Awareness”, Kundalini Yoga is taught in set “kriyas” which are series of dynamic and static exercises using asansas (postures), pranayama (breath), mudras (gestures), bandhas (body locks), and mantra (chanting).
 Kundalini Yoga kriyas and meditations use visualization, projection and focus to attain specific effects in the physical, mental and emotional body.
 It was brought to the US in 1969 by Yogi Bhajan and is a safe, comprehensive and therapeutic practice that is accessible to all levels and body types.
 This is a practice that uplifts and empowers, and can bring you to a state of bliss.
 Find out more about Kundalini Yoga: introduction_to_ky.

-Explore a new yoga experience through a four week series at Lighthouse Yoga Center starting on March 12.
+Explore a new yoga experience through a six week series at Lighthouse Yoga Center starting on September 25.

 Drop-ins with prior approval.